ilaykav/COLORUSH---a-pygame-game/README.md

-# COLORUSH---a-pygame-game
+# Colorush - A pygame game
-COLORUSH -  an arcade game of colors
+# Colorush is an arcade game of colors.